Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 Sometimes it feels like you want someone to be your guiding star through the whole process, doesn’t it?

-1. Find out about possible charging solutions.
+1. Find out about possible EV charging for apartments solutions.
 Some may suggest asking your apartment owner first whether an installation of a wallbox is possible at all.
 And this is, of course, an option.
 However, having a certain wallbox in mind will be beneficial for you in two ways.
 First, it will show that you are well-prepared and really thought it through.
 Second, suppose the owner of your apartment has a certain idea of what wallboxes can do.
 In that case, they will be more likely to react positively if you announce that you are getting a smart wallbox with, for example, load balancing that will not cause problems with energy management in the building.

 3. Make things more concrete and get ready to submit the application.
 Choose your preferred wallbox and have a specialist check the location where the wallbox is to be installed, as well as the connection capacity, the distribution box and the electrical installation. this is essential to ensure that there are no hurdles or unexpected surprises due to the construction work.
 If, for example, the connection capacity is not sufficient, then your wallbox must definitely enable dynamic load balancing or the connection may even have to be expanded, which leads to delays and higher costs.
 The latter is unlikely to occur with a single wallbox, however.
 And if necessary, load management can help.